 The Government’s EV Chargepoint Grant means people with EVs can get money towards installing a smart EV charging point at home.

 You can get up to 75% of your home EV charging point paid for by the Government.
 That includes the cost of buying and installing it.

 The cost of actually charging your car at home won’t be discounted though.
 You just pay for that like you would any other energy bill.

 Thinking of making the switch to an EV?
 Here’s a quick guide to the best cheap electric cars to get you started.

 Going electric is a choice, but getting insured isn’t.
 All cars, whether they use petrol, diesel or electricity, must be insured before they hit the road.

 Luckily, Cuvva can help you get sorted - and quickly!
-We can provide online quotes in just minutes, with policies ranging from one hour to easy, rolling monthly subscriptions.
+You can get a quote in minutes, with policies from one hour to 28 days.